Bombing of Obersalzberg: Background

 The only attack on Berchtesgaden prior to April 1945 was made on 20 February 1945 by eight Republic P-47 Thunderbolt fighter bombers from the Fifteenth Air Force.
-These aircraft struck the area after being unable to complete a mission in Italy, and their commander, Major John L. Beck, was initially unaware of its importance.
+These aircraft struck the area after being unable to complete a mission in Italy, and their commander, Major John L. Beck, was initially unaware of Berchtesgaden's importance.
 The Thunderbolts attacked a train, and encountered heavy anti-aircraft fire.
 When the attack was reported, there was disappointment among the public in Allied countries that the Berghof had not been damaged.

 By April 1945, the Allies had near-complete air superiority over Germany.
 As a result of the weakening of the German air defences and the availability of long-ranged Allied escort fighter aircraft, the RAF's Bomber Command had been making occasional daylight raids on targets in Germany in addition to its usual night operations since late 1944.
 The frequency with which it conducted daylight attacks increased over time.
-The British Chiefs of Staff Committee directed that the area bombing of German cities cease on the 16 April, with the bombers instead focusing on providing "direct support to the allied armies in the land battle" and continuing their attacks on the remnants of the German Navy.
-In line with this order, Bomber Command attacked German cities that lay in the path of the Allied armies and made precision bombing raids against other targets until 25 April.
+The British Chiefs of Staff Committee directed that the area bombing of German cities cease on 16 April, with the bombers instead focusing on providing "direct support to the allied armies in the land battle" and continuing their attacks on the remnants of the German Navy.
+In line with this order, Bomber Command attacked German cities that lay in the path of the Allied armies, and made precision bombing raids against other targets until 25 April.